firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/flipsky.md

 - Treat 75100/75200-class units as 300 A absolute-max controllers unless you invest heavily in cooling, QA, and conservative regen ramping.
 - Document every change—firmware, wiring, displays, and aux power mods—to survive support escalations and keep commuter builds reliable.

+## Bulk Purchasing Playbook
+- **Group discount coordination.** Organise one-off bulk orders around Flipsky’s 20 % coupon and be ready to email support for a manual reset when the 24-hour window lapses so late buyers can still join the batch.[^group-buy]
+- **Starter kit baseline.** Dual-drive converts typically order two 7550 controllers, the v6 Bluetooth module, CAN harnesses, anti-spark switch for ≥20 S packs, and spare JST looms for halls, throttles, and brakes to cover the first wave of installs.[^starter-kit]
+- **Stock the consumables.** XT60/XT90 connectors, JST assortments, and 4–6 mm motor bullets disappear quickly during conversions—have them on the workbench before controllers arrive.[^wiring-supplies]
+- **Budget expectations.** Two premium controllers plus VAT and shipping land around €940; remind riders to factor insurance or replacement reserves into the upgrade plan.[^budget-plan]

 ## Product Line Cheat Sheet
 | Model | Nominal System | Community-Validated Envelope | Notes |
 | --- | --- | --- | --- |